Denis Maksimov | Avenir Institute

 The primary goal of this game is to make players question the essence of power.
 Taking this inquiry as a point of departure, Denis Maksimov formulates questions such as: How do authoritarian leaders gain and accumulate power?
 How come political and economic unions, nation-states, and corporations compete against one another and consolidate each other’s power at the same time?
 How is power manifested within domestic environments or workplaces?
 Mapping out entities that throttle our world, Denis Maksimov probes through various temporalities and horizons to reveal the infrastructure that generates and distributes the power that rules over life on earth.

 1. In Latin and Ancient Greek, aura means wind, breeze, or breath.
-According to spiritual beliefs, aura or human energy field is a colored emanation that encloses a human body or any animal or object.
+According to spiritual beliefs, aura or human energy field is a colored emanation that encloses a human body, animal, or object.
 In some esoteric teachings, the aura is described as a subtle body.
 Psychics, holistic medicine practitioners, and oracles often claim to have the ability to see the size, color, and type of vibration of an aura.

 2. Capitol Hill houses the United States Capitol, the Senate, the House of Representatives, and the Supreme Court.
 In addition to being a metonym for the United States Congress, it is the largest historic residential neighborhood in Washington District.